OpenTranslationBible/open-bible/en-GB/18.Job/md/job-35.md

 ## Job 35:14

-> How much less when you say you do not look at Him,
+> How much less, when you say you do not look at Him,
-> The case is before Him, and you must wait for Him!
+> when your case is before Him, you must wait for Him!

 ## Job 35:15

-> And now, because He has not avenged His anger,
+> But now, because He has not punished in anger,
-> Nor has He acknowledged wrongdoing we
+> nor acknowledged the arrogance,

+## Job 35:16

+> Yet Job opens his mouth with empty words;
+> and multiplies his words without knowledge.